 In calculating the present value of lease payments, the Association uses the incremental borrowing rate.
 After the commencement date, the amount of lease liabilities is increased to reflect the accretion of interest and reduced for the lease payments made.
-In addition, the carrying amount of lease liabilities is remeasured if there is a modification, a change in the lease term, a change in the lease payments or a change in the assessment of an option to purchase the underlying asset.
+In addition, the carrying amount of lease liabilities is remeasured if there is a modification, a change in the lease term, a change in the lease payments (eg changes to future payments resulting from a change in an index or rate used to determine such lease payments) or a change in the assessment of an option to purchase the underlying asset.